BitBalloon/homepage/contents/docs/_basics/content.markdown

 * deploys
 * code snippets

-The admin tools can be accessed from a private dashboard at a url similar to: https://www.bitballoon.com/sites/cowboy-sysxtem-73843
+The admin tools can be accessed from a private dashboard at a URL similar to: https://www.bitballoon.com/sites/cowboy-sysxtem-73843

 ### Form Handling